zscaler/terraform-provider-zia/docs/data-sources/zia_cloud_app_control_rule.md

   * `name` - (String) Name of the browser isolation profile
   * `url` - (String) The browser isolation profile URL

+* `last_modified_by` - (Number)  The admin that modified the Cloud App Control rule last.
+  * `id` - (Number) Identifier that uniquely identifies an entity

-* `locations` - (List of Numbers) The Name-ID pairs of locations to which the Cloud App Control rule must be applied.
+* `locations` - (List) The Name-ID pairs of locations to which the Cloud App Control rule must be applied.
 Maximum of up to `8` locations.
 When not used it implies `Any` to apply the rule to all locations.
   * `id` - (Number) Identifier that uniquely identifies an entity

-* `location_groups` - (List of Numbers) The Name-ID pairs of locations groups to which the Cloud App Control rule must be applied.
+* `location_groups` - (List) The Name-ID pairs of locations groups to which the Cloud App Control rule must be applied.
 Maximum of up to `32` location groups.
 When not used it implies `Any` to apply the rule to all location groups.
   * `id` - (Number) Identifier that uniquely identifies an entity

-* `users` - (List of Numbers) The Name-ID pairs of users to which the Cloud App Control rule must be applied.
+* `users` - (List) The Name-ID pairs of users to which the Cloud App Control rule must be applied.
 Maximum of up to `4` users.
 When not used it implies `Any` to apply the rule to all users.
   * `id` - (Number) Identifier that uniquely identifies an entity

-* `groups` - (List of Numbers) The Name-ID pairs of groups to which the Cloud App Control rule must be applied.
+* `groups` - (List) The Name-ID pairs of groups to which the Cloud App Control rule must be applied.
 Maximum of up to `8` groups.
 When not used it implies `Any` to apply the rule to all groups.
   * `id` - (Number) Identifier that uniquely identifies an entity

-* `departments` - (List of Numbers) The name-ID pairs of the departments that are excluded from the Cloud App Control rule.
+* `departments` - (List) The name-ID pairs of the departments that are excluded from the Cloud App Control rule.
   * `id` - (Number) Identifier that uniquely identifies an entity

-* `time_windows` - (List of Numbers) The Name-ID pairs of time windows to which the Cloud App Control rule must be applied.
+* `time_windows` - (List) The Name-ID pairs of time windows to which the Cloud App Control rule must be applied.
 Maximum of up to `2` time intervals.
 When not used it implies `always` to apply the rule to all time intervals.
   * `id` - (Number) Identifier that uniquely identifies an entity

-* `labels` - (List of Numbers) The Name-ID pairs of rule labels associated to the Cloud App Control rule.
+* `labels` - (List) The Name-ID pairs of rule labels associated to the Cloud App Control rule.
   * `id` - (Number) Identifier that uniquely identifies an entity.

 ## Cloud Application Control - Rule Types vs Actions Matrix